 The final will be comprehensive, but with emphasis on the last part of the course.

 Final letter grades are not based on strict percentage cutoffs but are "curved" by taking into account the difficulty of the exercises and exams.
-As a rule of thumb, however, you should expect that it requires a bit more than 80 % to earn an A, and somewhat more than 60 % to earn a B. In general, my approach to grading is expressed well by this piece by S.A.
+As a rule of thumb, however, you should expect that it requires 80 % to earn an A, 60 % to earn a B, 40 % to earn a C, and 20 % to earn a D. In general, my approach to grading is expressed well by this piece by S.A.
 Miller.

 Grievances: If you think the instructor or the TA has made an oversight when grading your test or your homework, you are of course very welcome to ask for clarification.
 But complaints about judgment calls, like how much credit to give for a partially correct solution, are not encouraged (it is like arguing balls and strikes).

-Academic Honesty: Kansas State University has an Honor and Integrity System based on personal integrity, which is presumed to be sufficient assurance that, in academic matters, one's work is performed honestly and without unauthorized assistance.
-Undergraduate and graduate students, by registration, acknowledge the jurisdiction of the Honor and Integrity System.
-The policies and procedures of the Honor and Integrity System apply to all full and part-time students enrolled in undergraduate and graduate courses on-campus, off-campus, and via distance learning.
-The Honor and Integrity System website can be reached via the following URL: www.k-state.edu/honor.
-A component vital to the Honor and Integrity System is the inclusion of the Honor Pledge which applies to all assignments, examinations, or other course work undertaken by students.
+Statement Regarding Academic Honesty: Kansas State University has an Honor System based on personal integrity, which is presumed to be sufficient assurance that, in academic matters, one's work is performed honestly and without unauthorized assistance.
+Undergraduate and graduate students, by registration, acknowledge the jurisdiction of the Honor System.
+The policies and procedures of the Honor System apply to all full and part-time students enrolled in undergraduate and graduate courses on-campus, off-campus, and via distance learning.
+The honor system website can be reached via the following URL: www.k-state.edu/honor .
+A component vital to the Honor System is the inclusion of the Honor Pledge which applies to all assignments, examinations, or other course work undertaken by students.
 The Honor Pledge is implied, whether or not it is stated: "On my honor, as a student, I have neither given nor received unauthorized aid on this academic work."
 A grade of XF can result from a breach of academic honesty.
 The F indicates failure in the course; the X indicates the reason is an Honor Pledge violation.

-Expectations for Classroom Conduct: All student activities in the University, including this course, are governed by the Student Judicial Conduct Code as outlined in the Student Governing Association By Laws, Article V, Section 3, number 2.
+Statement Defining Expectations for Classroom Conduct: All student activities in the University, including this course, are governed by the Student Judicial Conduct Code as outlined in the Student Governing Association By Laws, Article VI, Section 3, number 2.
 Students who engage in behavior that disrupts the learning environment may be asked to leave the class.